This post looks at liver problems in old dogs and how to adopt a holistic approach to treating liver disease in dogs.

 You probably have heard of SAMe, which is a substance that affects all cells in the body, but especially liver cells.

-SAMe is a precursor of a powerful antioxidant called glutathione.
+SAMEe (such as this Vetri-Science SAMe Dog Liver Support Supplement) is a precursor of a powerful antioxidant called glutathione.
 Glutathione is essential for liver health, as it protects liver cells from damage.

 SAMe also helps promote bile secretion.
 It also has anti-inflammatory properties.